Skin and beauty

 chosen by more and more women as an alternative to the skin irritation, scarring,

-messiness, re-growth, and inconvenience associated with older methods of hair removal.
+messiness, re-growth, and inconvenience of older methods of hair removal.
+Laser

-last for much longer than with electrolysis or the somewhat painful,
+feeling smoother, with longer lasting results than electrolysis or the painful,

 at-home removal techniques.
 Laser hair removal has also been shown to help women

-who have genuine anxiety, depression, or just plain frustration about their hair.
+who have genuine anxiety, depression, or frustration about their extra hair.

-- Try a prescriptive medication.
-There are no
+- Try a prescription medication.
+While there are no

-FDA–approved medications for hirsutism at this time.
-There are some drugs, like spironolactone
+FDA–approved medications for hirsutism at this time, some drugs, like spironolactone

-or aldactone, which bind to the hormone receptors that react with androgens —
+or aldactone, bind to the hormone receptors that react with androgens —

 and that can decrease unwanted hair growth.
-Metformin, a treatment for PCOS, does seem to reduce testosterone, and thus decrease hair growth.
+Metformin, a treatment for PCOS and

+diabetes, does seem to reduce testosterone, and thus decrease hair growth.
 But this

 is also our least favorite solution for general treatment.
-Many of the anti-androgen medications
+Many anti-androgen medications

 take a long time to work (over a year) if they work at all, and once you stop, the